boozt-platform/lefthook/README.md

  - [commitlint](./hooks/commitlint/) (**commit-msg**) - Lint commit messages based by the conventional commits
  - [hadolint](./hooks/hadolint/) (**pre-commit**) - A smarter Dockerfile linter
  - [shellcheck](./hooks/shellcheck/) (**pre-commit**) - a static analysis tool for shell scripts
+ - [license-checker](./hooks/license-checker/) (**pre-commit**) - Checks if the license headers are present in the Git staged files with possibility to exclude certain files or file extensions using Regular Expression pattern.

 ## About Boozt